borkdude/blog/posts/babashka-java-reflection-type-hints.md

 @fut ;;=> ?
 ```

-I didn't use any type hints, but the names of the var should give you an idea what's happening:
+I didn't use any type hints, but the names of the vars should give you an idea what's happening:

 - a thread pool is created
 - a piece of work in the form of a function is submitted